 Candidates who already hold NYS Certification do not need to complete a 50-hour field experience associated with EDI 514.

 A new form and resume are needed each semester, regardless of the circumstances.

 The Student Teaching Conference and Professional Development Days are mandatory and teacher candidates are responsible for making arrangements in their schedules to be able to attend.
 Dates are provided well in advance to avoid conflicts.
-On rare occasions (for example, travel abroad with a college-sponsored group) and with prior consent from the Director of Field Experience, a candidate may be excused and presented with the opportunity to make up the workshop.
+On rare occasions (for example, travel abroad with a University-sponsored group) and with prior consent from the Director of Field Experience, a candidate may be excused and presented with the opportunity to make up the workshop.
 The Field Experience and Certification staff cannot make individual appointments for missed workshops.

 The Field Experience staff makes every attempt to place candidates near their home to reduce travel time.
 However, placements are based on New York State guidelines, and at least one placement must be in a high-need school.
 We also have to work around the availability of school personnel.
 With over 200 placements each semester, we cannot accommodate every request for a local placement.
 It is the policy of the Department of Education and Human Development that teacher candidates are responsible for transportation to and from field experience and student teaching placements.

 Schools are considered high-need based on the percentage of children in the district who are eligible for free or reduced lunch programs.
 This rating changes from year to year in some districts, based on changes in the student population.